sonusindhu/mark-one/examples/Forms/TextInput.md

   <TextInputExample />
 ```

-Ref example: When the button is clicked, the focus shifts from the button itself to
+Ref example: The optional `forwardRef` property is set.
+When the test button is
-the text input field.
+clicked, the focus shifts from the button itself to the text input field.
 ```jsx
   import { useState, useRef, } from 'react';
   import { VARIANT } from 'Theme';